 I think I say this every year, but the past 12 months have flown by.
 The highs and lows have left behind some lessons.
-Here, in no particular order, are my thoughts and reminders for next year, courtesy of my 2014 experiences.
+Here, in no particular order, are my life lessons, thoughts and reminders for next year, courtesy of my 2014 experiences.

 - Let go of what no longer serves you.
 Planning a wedding was eye-opening.
 Seeing the people who were there for Graham and me in planning and celebrating showed me who was worth keeping in my heart.
 I had people in my life who ended up not acknowledging this important time in our lives.
 Others made little effort to celebrate with us.
 Through that disappointment I learned that it’s OK to only make room in your life for people who have shown they care about you.
 I also let go of my job at the newspaper after six and a half years.
 I was tired of having the direction of my career chosen for me, so I stopped complaining and did something about it.
 My career isn’t exactly where I’d like it to be, but I know I am in a better place.
 I’m also working on letting go of material things.
 I’ve gathered piles of belongings that I am donating or selling.
 I’d rather have the space and the cash for upcoming adventures, which are more fulfilling.
 And I am constantly working on letting go of views that are not healthy, like caring about what other people think too much, or having a vision of success that entails monetary gain rather than growth.